-According to the Oxford Dictionary, a network is, by metaphor, a group of people, bodies or organizations that work together for a common goal.
-And here at Raízes, we believe that it is precisely because of the power of seeking this common goal that collective solutions are more resilient than individual ones.
+According to the Oxford Dictionary, a network is, metaphorically, a group of people, bodies, or organizations that work together toward a common goal.
+And here at Raízes, we believe that it is precisely because of the power of seeking this common goal that collective solutions are more long-lasting and important than individual ones.
 Therefore, we work with the creation and governance of networks.

-Managing challenges together allows you to access other angles and see more creative and richer alternatives.
-Working in groups or networks also has the benefits of distributing tasks for a lighter construction and the possibility of achieving greater results.
-As the African proverb says ‘if you want to go fast, go alone; if you want to go far, go with someone.’
+Managing challenges together allows one to access other angles and see richer and more creative alternatives.
+Working in groups or networks also has the benefits of distributing tasks for a lighter load construction and the possibility of achieving greater results.
+As the African proverb says ‘if you want to go fast, go alone; if you want to go far, go together.’

 Mutual support can help, for example, small entrepreneurs get through adversity.
-Working in a network creates advantages such as collective purchases, joint customer acquisition, integrated communication, among other things.
-This is the case of Coletivo Casa do Frufru, from Periquito, in the countryside of Minas Gerais, which we helped to form.
-They are women upholsterers who are Individual Micro Entrepreneurs (MEI), but who unite to generate more competitiveness and reach the market as a single brand.
+Working in a network creates advantages such as collective purchases, joint customer acquisition, and integrated communication, among other things.
+This is the case of Coletivo Casa do Frufru, from Periquito, in the countryside of Minas Gerais, Brazil, which we helped to form.
+They are women upholsterers who are Individual Micro-Entrepreneurs (MEI), but who have decided to unite their efforts in order to generate more competitiveness and reach the market as a single brand.

 Benefits of collaboration in tourism

-Collaborating is a matter of survival these days, it helps to empower the little ones, and there are many possible ways of doing it.
-It can be an associative format, a cooperative, a collective, an informal network, it can be a trade network (in the case of tourism); it can become an official governance instance, with state connectivity, among other possibilities.
+Collaborating is a matter of survival these days, as it helps to empower the small players; and there are many possible ways of doing it.
+It can be an associative format, a cooperative, a collective, or an informal network.
+It can also be a trade network (in the case of tourism); an official governance instance, with state connectivity, among other possibilities.

-Particularly in tourism, this is more important because cooperation will create competitiveness for the destination.
-We always tell entrepreneurs that they aren’t competitors, even if they have the same type of business.
-By cooperating, what they do is strengthen their destiny to compete with other destinations.
-This understanding makes the difference for a destination to be successful, competitive, able to attract more tourists and increase their stay.
+With tourism in particular, this is important because cooperation will create competitiveness for the destination.
+We always tell entrepreneurs that they are never competitors, even if they have the same type of businesses.
+By cooperating, they strengthen their products in order to better compete with other destinations.
+This understanding makes the difference for a destination to become successful, competitive, able to attract more tourists, and increase the length of their stay.

-At Raízes, we have already supported the creation and governance of networks, associations, cooperatives and collective businesses dozens of times.
-We also help with bureaucratic issues, but our strength is to co-create the pillars and agreements of this new organization with the people involved – with regard to governance.
-Each group has an identity and a purpose and the ways to organize and manage will be different for each reality.
+At Raízes, we have already supported the creation and governance of networks, associations, cooperatives, and collective businesses dozens of times.
+We also help with bureaucratic issues, but our strength is in the co-creation of the pillars and agreements of the new organization with the people directly involved in and/or affected by it – with regard to governance.
+Each group has an identity and a purpose, and the ways to organize and manage them will be different depending on each individual circumstance and reality.